Facebook Pixel

 I have an Individual Education Plan (IEP) at my current school.
 Will this apply during my course with LCS Summer Academy?

 If you require any course accommodations, please contact us and include a copy of your Psychoeducational Assessment and Diagnostic Letter.
-You are welcome to include your current IEP as well.
-LCS students who have Course Provisions will be contacted by our Learning Strategies team to discuss accommodations for the summer programs.
+You are welcome to include your

-What is the expectation for time spent online for courses?
+*Online Credit Course* What is the expectation for time spent online for courses?

 All Ontario credit courses require 110 hours of instruction.
 For online courses, students should anticipate at least 4-5 hours per day of time devoted to the course throughout its duration—in independent studying, collaborating with other students, and virtual synchronous classes.